General Covariance-Based Conditions for Central Limit Theorems with Dependent Triangular Arrays: Proof of Central Limit Theorem and Corollary

 Now, by plugging this expression into \eqref{lhs_stein} we have an upper bound by using the triangle inequality (we follow a reasoning similar to that in \cite*{ ross2011fundamentals}).
 Follow this by a second-order Taylor series approximation and a bound on the derivatives of $f$ and the use of the Cauchy-Schwarz inequality, together with Assumptions \ref{one} and \ref{two}.
 In both of these pieces, rather than relying on conditional independence and applying the arithmetic-geometric mean inequality to write conditions in terms of moment restrictions, which cannot be used with the general dependency structure, we collect covariance terms.

 Therefore, we have shown the convergence $\overline{S}^n \wkto N(0,1)$ in distribution in each dimension.
 Now, we consider the multidimensional setting, and let $Y = (Y_1, Y_2, ..., Y_p)$ be a mean-zero normally distributed random vector with covariance the $p$-dimensional identity matrix.
-By the Cramér-Wold device (Lemma \ref{lem:cramer_wold}), it is sufficient to show that
+By the Cram\'er-Wold device (Lemma \ref{lem:cramer_wold}), it is sufficient to show that

 for all $c \in \mathbb{R}^p$.

 But, from the proof above, we see that for each $u \in [p]$, It immediately follows that \ref{cramer_condition} is satisfied, so we have shown $(\Omega_n)^{-1/2}S^n \wkto \mathcal{N}(0,I_{p \times p})$.\end{proof}